mp-solutions/amzn-selling-partner-api/docs/Api/PrTDefinitionsApi.md

     new GuzzleHttp\Client()
 );
 $product_type = LUGGAGE; // string | The Amazon product type name.
 $marketplace_ids = ATVPDKIKX0DER; // string[] | A comma-delimited list of Amazon marketplace identifiers for the request.
+Note: This parameter is limited to one marketplaceId at this time.
 $seller_id = 'seller_id_example'; // string | A selling partner identifier.
 When provided, seller-specific requirements and values are populated within the product type definition schema, such as brand names associated with the selling partner.
 $product_type_version = LATEST; // string | The version of the Amazon product type to retrieve.
 Defaults to \"LATEST\",.
 Prerelease versions of product type definitions may be retrieved with \"RELEASE_CANDIDATE\".
 If no prerelease version is currently available, the \"LATEST\" live version will be provided.
 $requirements = LISTING; // string | The name of the requirements set to retrieve requirements for.